 top of page

 Relationships are a huge part of everyone's lives.
-Humans are social creatures, and we have so many different ways of connecting with and relating to each other relationally.
+Humans are social beings, and we have so many ways of connecting with each other relationally.
 You might not have every type of relationship in your life, but you definitely have at least one of the following:

 • romantic: a relationship with someone you love or desire romantically